WHAT WE EVALUATE PUPPIES FOR AND MEASURE:

 ◆ ◆◆◆ E-3 = Mellow, shy or slightly insecure -- This pup is also the total package, but with a bit less energy and confidence.
 Smart, willing to learn and eager to please.
 With a little patience, you can certainly teach this pup anything.
 Very loyal, steady and playful but in some cases, may not be quite as confident and daring as other pups.
 This little pup will still need stuffed kongs, treat balls and puzzle toys or a daily walk or play session and will also be equally satisfied to curl up in your lap.

-◆ ◆◆◆ S-1 = Confident & Energetic -- This is a high energy, all-purpose pup ready to commit to his new family.
+◆ ◆◆◆ S-1 = Confident & Energetic -- This is a higher energy, all-purpose pup ready to commit to his new family.
 He will find every family activity fun, interesting and enjoyable.
 Social pups will play with toys, balls and enjoy fetch or tug games but they will get bored with them after a bit.
 He will always prefer human companionship over all else.
 This dog is ready, able and willing to be your constant sidekick.
 He will need daily play sessions, walks or rides and interaction with his human family members.
 Loyal to the end.
 Life will never be boring with this little terrier.
 This is a great dog to take to work with you!
 This dog will not do well being home alone on a regular basis for extended periods of time.

 ◆ ◆◆◆ S-2 = Middle-of-the-road -- Fun-loving and always ready for a good time.
 His playfulness and general silliness will keep you and your friends entertained and laughing.
 He is a little less outgoing than the S-1 above, but still quite entertaining.
 Social pups will play with toys, balls and enjoy fetch or tug games but they will get bored with them after a bit.
 When he becomes a bit too overwhelming, a redirection settles this pup down quickly.
 Another great choice if you want to take your pup to work.
 This dog will also not do well being home alone on a regular basis for extended periods of time.